GeoVelentzas/NeuralNetworksMatlab/1_Perceptron/Readme.md

-#Learning of a single perceptron
+# Learning rule for single perceptrons
 Run file simulate.m on Matlab or Octave.
-You can modify it for a different dataset of your choice.
-This small part demonstrates how the very simplistic learning rule of a perceptron can find optimal weights when the classes are linear sepaerable.
+You can modify it for a dataset of your choice.
+This simulation demonstrates how the simplistic learning rule of a perceptron, can update weights efficiently when the classes are linear separable.
+However, if the classes are not linear separable the algorithm doesn't converge.